asvaaron/yoga_huaska/README.md

 # Yoga Huaska

 App for centralizing sports and gym services.
-Users pay for a memebership and use on different types for services.
+Users pay for a membership and use on different types of services.

 * Ruby version